Watch highlight of Hampton Court Palace

 Discover the home of Henry VIII

-Experience the public dramas and private lives of Henry VIII, his wives and their children in the world of the Tudor court.
-Admire Henry's Great Hall and Tudor kitchens, and discover the spectacular baroque palace built for William III and Mary II.
-Explore 60 acres of magnificent gardens and the popular Magic Garden adventure playground.
+Admire the Great Hall and Tudor kitchens, and discover the spectacular baroque palace built for William III and Mary II.
+Explore 60 acres of magnificent gardens and the famous maze.
+Book online and visit before 06 February to discover it all for half price.

 Visit